If you’re looking for a WSJ Wine Review from a paying customer, you’re in the right place!

 Once FedEx had my package, I received an email confirming the arrival date.

 Here’s a picture of the tracking information:

 My wine arrived on the day of expected delivery with no damage.

 Inside the box, everything was as expected.

 I’ve tried several of the wines and have liked them all.
-I’ve especially liked the El Bombero 2011 and the 2010 Pillastro.
+I’ve especially liked the El Bombero and the Pillastro.

 This was a good test of their service and I continue to be impressed.

 Customer Experience Updates:

 #1.
 A reader sent me an email and asked if you get charged when you reschedule a delivery.
 The answer is no, you only get charged when the wine is actually shipped to you, not before.